tmarkec/Portafolio-3/README.md

 - As a player, I want a warning message to appear on the screen if I accidentally enter an invalid character, or number or just repeat the letter I used already
 - As a player, I want to get some message if I win, and if I lose I want to know what was the secret word
-- As a player, I want some help/hint if my attempts are not going well and I'm close to losing the game
+- As a player, I want to be able to see my score/progress through the game and to have option to check other people scores
 - As a player, after every game, I want to be able to have the option to play again or not

 ### Colors